box/kube-applier/README.md

 [spec](https://godoc.org/github.com/utilitywarehouse/kube-applier/apis/kubeapplier/v1alpha1#WaybillSpec)
 for more details.

-#### Delegate Service Account
+#### Delegate ServiceAccount

-To avoid leaking access from kube-applier to client namespaces, the concept of a delegate Service Account is introduced.
+To avoid leaking access from kube-applier to client namespaces, the concept of a delegate ServiceAccount is introduced.
 When applying a Waybill, kube-applier will use the credentials defined in the Secret referenced by `delegateServiceAccountSecretRef`.
-This is a Service Account in the same namespace as the Waybill itself and should typically be given admin access to the namespace.
+This is a ServiceAccount in the same namespace as the Waybill itself and should typically be given admin access to the namespace.
 See the [client base](./manifests/base/client) for an example of how to set this up.